-This subject is for students interested in programming and creating software solutions.
-It provides opportunities to achieve an understanding of digital technology and to experience a pathway towards future subject offerings as part of the VCE Applied Computing and technology-based TAFE and University courses.
+This subject is for students who want to demonstrate their creativity and problemsolving skills using digital technologies.
+It provides opportunities to achieve understanding in and build skills in the areas of coding, data visualisation, cyber security and artificial intelligence.
+Students experience a pathway towards future subject offerings as part of the VCE Applied Computing and technology-based TAFE and University courses.

-This elective is based on giving students a chance to learn about three key study areas - the presentation of data, programming to meet a user's need and cyber security.
+This elective is based on giving students a chance to learn about three key study areas: data presentation, cyber security and programming to meet a user's need.
 Included in addition is a focus on new technologies - virtual and augmented reality and artificial intelligence - to allow students the chance to not just study but experience a topic with immediate relevance for the future.

 Students will build on their understanding of a method of solving problems that underpin all software solutions.
 They will also work on storing and presenting information and use efficient techniques to create quality software solutions to meet a customer need.